 However, Michigan law also states that certain situations should always be reported.
 A child who is pregnant, but less than 12 years old, should be reported.
 It should also be reported if a child between the ages of 1 month and 12 years has a venereal disease.
 Mandatory reporters must also report if a newborn has any amount of alcohol or controlled substances (such as meth) in their system.
 A mandatory reporter who fails to report in one of these specific situations may face civil liability, criminal prosecution, and revocation of their professional licenses.

 How Do I Make a CPS Report?

 If you are a mandatory reporter in Michigan you have to make sure that you report reasonably suspected abuse or neglect properly.
-You must immediately report the child abuse or child neglect to the Michigan Department of Health and Human Services.
-Initially, and you can do this orally, but you must follow up with a written report within 72 hours.
+You must immediately report the child abuse or child neglect to Centralized Intake at MDHHS.
+Initially you can do this by phone, but then you must follow up with a written report on a 3200 form within 72 hours.
 If you’re ever uncertain about whether or not you should report a specific situation, you should seek the guidance of expert attorneys.